Categories

 REVIEW:

-More so, aside from Larry & Moe’s amusing under-the-table hand-holding gag, the Besser-era footage indicates a cast merely going through the motions.
-As for Besser, given his lack of chemistry with Moe & Larry, the less said of his contributions the better.
+More so, aside from Larry & Moe’s amusing under-the-table hand-holding gag (also reenacted from Half-Wit’s), the Besser-era footage indicates a tired cast merely going through the motions.
+As for Besser, given his lack of on-screen chemistry with Moe & Larry, the less said of his contributions the better.

 BRIAN’S ODD MOON RATING: 2 Stars